Mr-E-User/PartialDiffEQ/README.md

 _Note: running this script requires SFML 2.6.1 to be linked_

 ## Overview
 Modify the code to set the initial conditions and then iterate through the time steps to see the evolution of the approximate solution.
-The code certainly isn't perfect, but it was a means for me to start learning C++ in high school.
+The code certainly isn't perfect, but it was a means for me to start learning C++ in high school _and is no longer reflective of my current C++ proficiency_.

 ## List of Controllable Settings:
 - Position of the curve: `mouse1`/`mouse2`